1. Student Support Program

 The purpose of CORE (Community Of Respect for Everyone) group meetings is to encourage students to build relationships and develop social accountability with one another in a small group setting.
 These groups are comprised of younger students and led by older students.
 This dynamic provides opportunities for leadership skill development and peer mentoring.

 Workshops are a number of varied opportunities for students to broaden their horizons by exploring topics such as art, current events, community service, and so much more.
 These events are often organized by Willamette community members and place students in the heart of campus activity.
+Click here for information about upcoming workshops.

 2. Monthly Enrichment Program (Saturday Sessions)